DataSQRL/sqrl/README.md

 - DataSQRL has a pluggable infrastructure for "execution engines" (i.e. the data systems that comprise the data infrastructure DataSQRL compiles against) but currently it supports only [Apache Flink](https://flink.apache.org/) as a streaming engine, [PostgreSQL](https://www.postgresql.org/) as a database engine, and [Vert.x](https://vertx.io/) as a server engine.
 - DataSQRL has a pluggable infrastructure for data sources and sinks (i.e. the locations it ingests data from and writes data to) but currently supports only local and remote filesystems and [Apache Kafka](https://kafka.apache.org/).
 - DataSQRL has a pluggable infrastructure for data formats but currently only supports json and csv formats.
 - The GraphQL schema parser is currently limited in the kinds of transformations that it allows to the GraphQL schema file.
-Currently, the names need to map exactly onto those defined in the script.
+Currently, field names need to map exactly onto those defined in the script.
 - The DataSQRL planner has some inefficiencies in handling nested data, limited self-join elimination, and limited temporal join support.
 - The DataSQRL optimizer currently uses a trivial cost model and does not yet produce optimal results.
 - DataSQRL has limited error handling, observability, and monitoring support.